davro/php-bit/README.md

 - Framework Integration: Middleware and service providers for Laravel, Symfony, and Slim.
 - Reporting and Visualization: Generate HTML reports and visualize drift trends.

-## Support

-If you encounter any issues or have questions, please open an issue on GitHub.

-## Roadmap

 1. Add More CLI Commands
 Expand the CLI tool with additional commands.